 How to Make Creamy Orzo with Mushrooms and Parmesan

 - Melt a couple of tablespoons of butter and add the chopped mushrooms, onions, and garlic.
 After the mixture has cooked down a bit, season it with the salt, pepper, and fresh thyme.

-Transfer the cooked mushrooms and onions to a dish and set it aside while we move on to the orzo.
+- Transfer the cooked mushrooms and onions to a dish and set it aside while we move on to the orzo.

-Melt another tablespoon of butter in the same pan and add the orzo.
+- Melt another tablespoon of butter in the same pan and add the orzo.
 Cook and stir it for a couple of minutes until it is just beginning to get a nice, toasty, golden brown.

-Add the chicken broth, bring it to a nice simmer, then reduce the heat to low, cover the pan and cook for about 20 minutes or until all the liquid has been absorbed.
-Once the orzo has plumped up and absorbed all the chicken broth, add the cooked mushrooms and onions, some Parmesan, a little bit of sour cream, and the chopped fresh basil.
+- Add the broth, bring it to a nice simmer, then reduce the heat to low and cover the pan.
+Cook it for about 20 minutes or until all the liquid has been absorbed.
+Once the orzo has plumped up and absorbed all the broth, add the cooked mushrooms and onions.

+- Add some Parmesan, a little bit of sour cream, and the chopped fresh basil.